opennorth/represent-canada/README.md

-[Represent](http://represent.opennorth.ca) is the open database of Canadian elected representatives and electoral districts.
-It provides a [RESTful API](http://represent.opennorth.ca/api/) to boundary, representative, and postcode resources.
+[Represent](http://represent.opennorth.ca) is the open database of Canadian elected officials and electoral districts.
+It provides a [REST API](http://represent.opennorth.ca/api/) to boundary, representative, and postcode resources.

 This repository contains a master Django project, documentation, and a demo app.
 Code for the individual components of the API is in separate packages, which this project depends on: